 Learn more about our successful case against Mylan, Inc.

-The United States and numerous states have intervened in a case our firm filed alleging that Mallinckrodt ARD improperly used a base AMP from 2010 for its high-priced drug Acthar.
+In 2022, Mallinckrodt ARD agreed to pay $234 million to resolve allegations that it improperly used a base AMP from 2010 for its high-priced drug Acthar.

 Because Acthar first entered the market in the 1950s, its base AMP ordinarily should be calculated from 1990.
 From 1990 to 2010, Acthar’s price dramatically outpaced the inflation.
 Reporting a later base AMP resulted in Mallinckrodt paying additional rebates only on price increases after 2010.
 This reduced the additional rebate owed to Medicaid by hundreds of millions of dollars.

-Learn more about our the government’s intervention in our case against Mallinckrodt, ARD.
+Learn more about our successful case against Mallinckrodt ARD.